 - The Bass is from 2009 and is also not so common.

 - The Contrabass Ukulele is finally the latest from 2012.

 Ukulele types and sound range.

 The sound range varies with the tuning and size of the Ukulele.

 The Ukulele types and Sizes and Ukulele types and Tunings.

 The Ukuleles is also made in different shapes.
 It can be in the shapes as a mini normal guitar, as a mini el guitar, pineapple or other shapes.
 The instrument also comes in different materials.
 They can, in addition to this, be painted in different colours.
 Sometimes also with decorations.

-You can also decorate your Ukulele by your self.
-Then you get a very special Ukulele appearance.
+You can also decorate your Ukulele by yourself.
+Then you will have an incredibly special Ukulele appearance.
 One of a kind.
-You can also see our Facebook page for a demonstration.
+You can also go to our Facebook page for a demonstration.

-If you don´t have a music shop with ukuleles where you live, you can se some ukuleles here at AliExpress.
+If you don´t have a music shop with ukuleles where you live, you can see some ukuleles here at AliExpress.

 Here you have some tips before buying: